EssentiallyNoah/Speed-Ice-Axe/README.md

-All files in this repository are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License https://creativecommons.org/licenses/by-nc-sa/4.0/
+All files in this repository are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License: https://creativecommons.org/licenses/by-nc-sa/4.0/

 # Speed-Ice-Axe